Tough Love (Jessie Ware album): Critical reception

 Upon its release, Tough Love received generally positive reviews from music critics.
 According to Metacritic, which assigns a weighted average score out of 100 to ratings and reviews from mainstream critics, the album received an average of 74, indicating "generally favorable reviews", based on 26 critics.
-At AllMusic, Andy Kellman rated the album three stars out of five, claiming that Tough Love has the same "high level of sophistication" as Ware's debut album Devotion, but with "less stimulating results".
 David Brusie of The A.V.
-Club graded the album an A−, describing it as a "more than worthy" follow-up to Devotion, while highlighting Ware's strengths as a singer and songwriter.
-At The Guardian, Caroline Sullivan gave a positive review of the album, calling it "sensual and intriguing", while describing the album's content as a "boneless elegance" with "premium product".
+Club graded the album an A−, describing it as a "more than worthy" follow-up to Ware's debut album Devotion, while highlighting Ware's strengths as a singer and songwriter.
+In her review for Pitchfork, Jill Mapes noted that "rarely does a major-label pop singer sound as tasteful as Ware does, especially while avoiding the sleepy trappings of adult contemporary.
+At its best, Ware's music sounds truly exciting without sounding as if it's trying too hard to come across that way."

-At PopMatters, Colin Fitzgerald rated Tough Love eight discs out of ten, noting that Ware has "gone the correct route", while highlighting the album's pop and R&B sounds of "Kind Of...
+At PopMatters, Colin Fitzgerald rated Tough Love eight discs out of ten, noting that Ware has "gone the correct route", while highlighting the album's pop and R&B sounds of "Kind of...
 Sometimes...
 Maybe" and the minimistical ballad "Keep on Lying".
+NME critic David Renshaw found that Tough Love "excels [...] while collaborations with Dev Hynes and Miguel save the latter half from drifting too far into languid MOR ballad territory."
+Similarly, Paula Mejia, writing for Rolling Stone, noted that Tough Love had "plenty of showcases for Ware's acrobatic vocals [...] and when A-list modern-soul auteurs including Dev Hynes and Miguel lend their talents, they only complement the strengths that Ware continues to refine within herself."